Call 403-601-3639 when you have a bylaw issue or concern.

 - Support and promote the mission, goals, objectives, policies, and procedures of the Town of Nanton

 - Education by awareness campaigns

 - Deal with complaints and inquiries

 - Prepare all necessary documents for prosecution of offenders including summons, subpoenas, witness statements, and court briefs

 We ask that all residents are responsible pet owners for safety reasons.
 This includes picking up waste, and maintaining control over your animal in public.
 If you see someone who is not picking up after their dog, please call 403-646-2029 or Email.

-The Nanton Animal Protection Society is a separate incorporated not for profit organization in town that utilizes a small network of foster homes to provide for rescued animals with efforts to find these animals a permanent home.
+- The Nanton Animal Protection Society is a separate incorporated not for profit organization in town that is primarily a shelter and adoption program for stray and feral cats.